Payments

 Legacy Prices

-Use legacyPrices when existing subscribers may still be attached to older Stripe Prices that should resolve to the same current plan.
+Use legacyPrices when existing subscribers are attached to older Stripe Prices that should resolve to the same plan.

 plan Pro {